LearnWeb3DAO/NFT-Collection/README.md

   ```bash
       npx hardhat run scripts/deploy.js --network rinkeby
   ```
-- Save the Whitelist Contract Address that was printed on your terminal in your notepad, you would need it futher down in the tutorial.
+- Save the Crypto Devs Contract Address that was printed on your terminal in your notepad, you would need it futher down in the tutorial.

 ### Website